til-ai/til-25/README.md

 # Build your image.
 Remember the . at the end.
 docker build -t TEAM_ID-CHALLENGE:TAG .

-# Optionally, you can run your model and test it here.
+# Optionally, you can run your model locally to test it.
+docker run -p PORT --gpus all -d IMAGE_NAME:TAG python test/test_CHALLENGE.py

 # Push it for submission
 til submit TEAM_ID-CHALLENGE:TAG